tellerj/ollama-stack/project-plan/03-command-specifications.md

     1. Execute the logic of the `stop` command.
     2. Execute the logic of the `start` command, passing through any provided options.

+---

+## 3. State & Information Commands

+### `status`
+- **Purpose**: Provide a comprehensive, consistently formatted overview of the Ollama stack's status and health.
+- **Options**:
+    - `--json`: Output in JSON format
+    - `--extensions`: Show only extension status
+    - `--watch`: Continuously monitor status
+- **Behavior**:
+    1. Identify the current installation context by reading the `PROJECT_NAME` from `.env`.
+    2. Find all Docker containers for the current installation.
+If none are running, display a helpful message for new users.
+    3. Display the status of core services with:
+        - Ollama-specific health information
+        - Container status (from Docker)
+        - Resource usage (from Docker stats)
+        - Port mappings (from Docker inspect)
+    4. Scan `extensions/` and `.ollama-stack.json` to determine the status of all extensions.
+    5. Display the status of all extensions with compatibility information.
+    6. Format all output consistently using rich tables and styling.

+### `logs`
+- **Purpose**: View logs from the core services or a specific extension with consistent formatting and styling.
+- **Arguments**:
+    - `service_or_extension_name`: (Optional) The name of a service or extension.
+- **Options**:
+    - `-f`, `--follow`: Follow the log output in real-time.
+    - `--tail`: Show last N lines.
+    - `--level`: Filter by log level.
+    - `--since`: Show logs since timestamp.
+    - `--until`: Show logs until timestamp.
+- **Behavior**:
+    1. If `service_or_extension_name` is provided but does not match a known service or extension, exit with an error listing available targets.
+    2. If it matches an enabled extension, view logs from that extension's compose context.
+    3. Otherwise, view logs from the core stack's compose context.
+    4. Format logs consistently with:
+        - Timestamps
+        - Service names
+        - Log levels
+        - Consistent styling
+    5. Pass appropriate flags to the underlying Docker Compose command.

+### `check`
+- **Purpose**: Inspect the user's environment for Ollama-specific requirements and basic Docker setup with consistent output formatting.
+- **Options**:
+    - `--fix`: Attempt to fix issues where possible
+    - `--verbose`: Show detailed information
+- **Behavior**:
+    1. Check for Ollama-specific requirements:
+        - Model directory permissions
+        - API port availability
+        - WebUI port availability
+        - Extension compatibility
+    2. Check basic Docker requirements:
+        - Docker daemon status
+        - Docker Compose version
+        - NVIDIA toolkit (if applicable)
+        - Resource availability
+    3. Report the status of each check to the user in a clear, consistently formatted list.
+    4. If `--fix` is specified, attempt to fix any issues that can be automatically resolved.
+    5. Format all output consistently using rich styling.

+---

+## 4. Resource Management Commands

 ### `update`
 - **Purpose**: Pull the latest Docker images for the core stack and all enabled extensions.
 - **Behavior**: